 (Like, this very moment?)

 Well, you simply sit down at your computer and start creating some writing samples in your niche.

 Whether you use Word, Pages or good old Google Docs, there’s nothing stopping you from sending these writing samples as attachments in email conversations with possible clients.

 The only thing is, I would suggest creating these with your ideal client in mind to demonstrate that you can tailor your writing according to a brand voice — even though you’re not actually working with that client yet.

 For instance, say you wanted to blog for beauty businesses.
 You could write a sample post as if you were working with one of your personal favourites, such as Beauty Bay.
+Comprende?

 Pro tip: Having two or three strong writing samples when you’re a newbie is much better than having several ones that aren’t as strong.
 Remember that quality reigns supreme over quantity in this business and you won’t go far wrong.
-(Did that just rhyme?)
+(Did that just kind of rhyme?)